Alberto Frison: Catania

 On 6 July 2012, Frison transferred to Catania in a co-ownership agreement on a five-year contract.
 The total cost of the transfer was €650,000, though fullback Raffaele Imparato transferred to Vicenza as part-exchange for free.
 Frison was expected to compete with Argentina international Mariano Andújar for a starting role following the loan return of Juan Pablo Carrizo to Lazio, the departure of Tomáš Košický to Novara and the expiration of Andrea Campagnolo's contract.
 Since his arrival at the Sicilian club, Frison has served as a backup to Andújar, and has made three appearances in the 2012–13 Coppa Italia.
 He would go on to make his Serie A debut, in an away loss to Milan on 28 April 2013, after Andújar was handed a three-match suspension from league play.
 On 5 May 2013, Frison earned his first Serie A clean sheet in a 3–0 home victory over Siena.
 In June 2013, Catania signed Frison outright for another €700,000.

 Frison became a first choice since mid of 2013–14 Serie A season.
 He followed the club relegated to 2014–15 Serie B.

 In January 2015 Frison was signed by Serie A club U.C.
 Sampdoria in a temporary deal.

 Due to a match-fixing scandal, Catania was relegated to Lega Pro at the start of 2015–16 season.
 On 31 August 2015, Serie B newcomer Salernitana signed Frison on loan with an obligation to sign outright at the end of season, as well as Moses Odjer in a temporary deal with an option to sign outright.
-At the same time Cataina signed keeper Luca Liverani (in a 1-year contract), forwards Andrea Russotto and Caetano Calil in definitive deals.
+At the same time Catania signed keeper Luca Liverani (in a 1-year contract), forwards Andrea Russotto and Caetano Calil in definitive deals.
 However, on 2 September he was released.